AY2425S2-CS2103T-F10-3/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* The search can also search using other attributes, such as phone numbers and email addresses, to find a particular person.
+* The search can also search using other attributes, such as phone numbers and email addresses, to find a particular student.

 ### Examples:
 * `find John` returns `john` and `John Doe`